rvanderlely/CPU-Job-Scheduler/README.md

 ## License

-This project is licensed under the Rachel Vanderlely License - see the LICENSE.md file for details
+This project is not licensed.

 ## Acknowledgments